hujie-frank/SENet/README.md

 |SENet<sup>*</sup> | 18.68 | 4.47 | 440 M | [GoogleDrive](https://drive.google.com/file/d/0BwHV3BlNKkWlbTFZbzFTSXBUTUE/view?usp=sharing)

-Here we obtain better performances than those reported in the paper. we re-train all above models on a single GPU server equipped with 8 NVIDIA Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches.
+Here we obtain better performances than those reported in the paper.
+We re-train all above models on a single GPU server equipped with 8 NVIDIA Titan X cards, using a mini-batch of 256 and a initial learning rate of 0.1 with more epoches.
 In our paper, we use large batch-size (1024) and learning rate (0.6).